Best Leaky Gut Supplements

 Digestive enzymes

-While your body naturally makes digestive enzymes, which break down your food so you can access its nutrients, a leaky gut can deplete how many enzymes you can access.
-Adding digestive enzymes like amylase, lipase, and protease can start the breakdown process before food reaches your compromised intestines, ensuring that you’re still getting all the necessary nutrients out of your diet.
+Your body naturally makes digestive enzymes, which break down your food so you can access its nutrients, but a leaky gut can deplete how many enzymes you can access.
+Adding digestive enzymes like amylase, lipase, and protease can start the breakdown process before food reaches your compromised intestines, ensuring that you’re still getting most of the necessary nutrients from your diet.

 Zinc

-Having too little zinc can alter your intestinal permeability for the worse.
+Having too little zinc can worsen your intestinal permeability.
 For more than two decades, clinical researchers have known that adding zinc to your diet can reinforce tight junctions.
-Zinc helps with keeping a robust immune system, helping cell growth, building protein, and healing damaged tissue, all of which help improve the symptoms of leaky gut.
+Zinc helps maintain a robust immune system, promote cell growth, build protein, and heal damaged tissue, all of which can improve the symptoms of leaky gut.

 Tryptophan

-A recent discovery showing its protective role against leaky gut, tryptophan is an essential amino acid better known for making you sleepy after eating turkey on Thanksgiving.
+Tryptophan is an essential amino acid.
+It may be better known for making you sleepy after eating turkey on Thanksgiving, but a recent discovery also points to its protective role against leaky gut.
 Not having enough tryptophan can shrink your gut microbiome and increase systemic inflammation.
-Increased intestinal permeability has been linked to lower levels of tryptophan for those very reasons, so keeping dietary tryptophan intake stable can help prevent inflammation that loosens tight junctions.
+Increased intestinal permeability has been linked to lower levels of tryptophan for those very reasons, so keeping your dietary tryptophan intake stable can help prevent inflammation that loosens tight junctions.

 Vitamin D

-About 80% of people have some level of vitamin D deficiency, yet the vitamin is critical for your daily functioning.
-Your skin can turn sunlight into vitamin D when it gets enough exposure.
+Your body creates vitamin D when it gets enough exposure to sunlight.
+It’s critical for daily functioning, yet about 80% of people have some level of vitamin D deficiency.
 The vitamin helps to build and maintain bones, protect your nervous system, and keep your immune system working its best.
 In the GI system, vitamin D plays an integral role in diversifying your gut microbiome, ultimately protecting your intestines from damage.

 Magnesium